 - My previous experience was HM.
 This time is my first FM which I was not so familiar.

 - Ample parking space if you arrive early.
-To reduce the traffic congestion of the 36,000 participant, the organizer provide free LRT ride on the race day.
+To reduce the traffic congestion of the 36,000 participants, the organiser provides free LRT ride on the race day.

 - Care of Competitors, race course management and organisation